 MATC Radiologist Assistant Associate’s Program

 The majority of those who receive an associate's degree in radiologist assistant at MATC are white.
-Around 89% fell into this category, which is typical for this degree.
+Around 83% fell into this category, which is below average for this degree.
 MATC does a better job with serving racial-ethnic minorities than the typical school does.
 Its associate's program in radiologist assistant graduates 6% more racial-ethnic minorities than the nationwide average.*

 The following table and chart show the race/ethnicity for students who recently graduated from Milwaukee Area Technical College with a associate's in radiologist assistant.